WHO WE ARE

 In addition to his corporate responsibilities, Joe is currently vice-chairman of the North American Marine Environment Protection Association (NAMEPA), a director (and former president) of the Maritime Association of the Port of New York and New Jersey, a former chairman of the Association of Average Adjusters of the United States, a director of New York Maritime, Inc. (NYMAR) and a member of the National Cargo Bureau.
 Joe also serves on the classification committee of the American Bureau of Shipping, and the North American advisory committee of Lloyd’s Register.
 He is a 2011 inductee of the International Maritime Hall of Fame, and was designated one of the top ten global marine insurance personalities on the 2015/16 Lloyd’s List One Hundred.

-Ms. Lyden-Kluss is also President of Morgan Marketing & Communications, the Executive Director of NYMAR (New York Maritime, Inc.) and the Co-Founder/Executive Director of the Merchant Marine Policy Coalition and the Consortium for International Maritime Heritage.
+Ms. Walker is also President of Morgan Marketing & Communications, a member of the Board of Directors of Gibbs and Cox, Inc., and the Co-Founder/Executive Director of the Merchant Marine Policy Coalition and the Consortium for International Maritime Heritage.
 In 2010, she was awarded the Certificate of Merit by the United States Coast Guard and in 2014 a Public Service Commendation for her work on World Maritime Day and AMVER791, respectively.
-Ms. Lyden-Kluss graduated from Wellesley College with a BA in Political Science and History (minor in Economics) and studied Accounting at Cornell School of Business Administration, and is a trained facilitator and media trainer.
+Ms. Walker graduated from Wellesley College with a BA in Political Science and History (minor in Economics) and studied Accounting at Cornell School of Business Administration, and is a trained facilitator and media trainer.
 She held a USCG 100-ton Captain’s license.

 lyn harris, Chief Operating Officer